 So how do you find the right car rack for your eBike?
 Click here for the car racks that we carry that could work for electric bikes.
 Again, it’s important to verify the rack is rated for the weight of your eBike(s).
 If you have any questions, contact us or swing by a store.
 We’d be happy to help you out!

 Quality Brands From a Name You Trust: It’s true what they say, 'you get what you pay for.'
 There are many unknown electric bike brands making bad products – that are sometimes downright dangerous.
-At ERIK’S, we offer a huge selection of the most trusted brands in the industry including Specialized, Gocycle and Raleigh Electric.
+At ERIK’S, we offer a huge selection of the most trusted brands in the industry including Specialized, Aventon and GoCycle.
 ERIK’S is the Midwest ebike expert.
 We only sell quality electric bikes that we know, ride and service.

 Professional Assembly & Service: All electric bikes that we sell at ERIK’S are built by professional assemblers following ERIK’S strict quality standards.
 After assembly, every ebike gets quality checked to ERIK’S 100 point standard.
 This double check ensures your electric bike is built right!